markus-wa/demoinfocs-golang/README.md

 ## Requirements

-This library is intended to be used with `go 1.11` or higher as it is built using Go modules.
+This library should be used with `go 1.11` or higher as it is built using Go modules.

 It's recommended to use modules for consumers as well if possible.
 If you are unfamiliar with Go modules there's a [list of recommended resources](https://github.com/markus-wa/demoinfocs-golang/wiki/Go-Modules#recommended-links--articles) in the wiki.